Regulations and Procedures for All Graduate Students

 Academic Probation and Dismissal

-Graduate students are placed on academic probationary status by the Office of Graduate and Postdoctoral Studies if their overall grade point average falls below 2.67, their semester grade point average falls below 2.33, or they receive a failing or an unsatisfactory grade of U or F in a research credit course.
+Graduate students are placed on academic probationary status by the Office of Graduate and Postdoctoral Studies if their overall grade point average falls below 2.67, their semester grade point average falls below 2.33.
+Any graduate student may be put on probation for an unsatisfactory grade of U or F in any course.

 The period of probation extends to the end of the next semester in which the student is enrolled.
 If a student has a subsequent semester (whether consecutive or nonconsecutive) that results in a semester of probation, the student may be dismissed without further warning.